-This blog is all about teaching novice home cooks how to use garlic in their cooking, with step-by-step tips on prepping, cooking, and storing garlic.
+This blog is all about teaching beginner home cooks how to use garlic in their cooking, with step-by-step tips on prepping, cooking, and storing garlic.
 Plus, it’s a live blog, so it gets updated often with more garlicky goodness!

 Table of Contents